JKybett/GoogleFitBit/README.md

 # GoogleFitBit
 A script for Google Sheets that connects a FitBit account to a Google Sheet.

-As of 2022-07-13 this script is being actively maintained, but is considered stable and presently in need of changes/fixes.
+As of 2022-07-13 this script is being actively maintained, but is considered stable and not presently in need of changes/fixes.
 Additional features may be added in future, but this is not a priority and while feature requests are welcome, they are not guaranteed.

 - Original script by John McLaughlin (loghound@gmail.com)
 - Modifications - Simon Bromberg (http://sbromberg.com)